TIE BREAKERS FOR PLAYOFFS

 GOALTENDER SUBSTITUTION RULES

 For playoff games, captains shall e-mail the substitute goaltender request to the committee.
-The captain shall first attempt to secure a goalie one level down from rostered goalie using NAHL email system only.
-If no luck after a reasonable time to have them respond, then captain can email through system only, the same level goalie.
+The captain shall first attempt to secure a goalie whose number rating is less than the rostered goalie using NAHL email system only.
+If no luck after a reasonable time to have them respond, then captain can email through system only, the same number rating of the missing goalie.
 If no luck with same level, captain must go further down the skill levels until secured.
 After securing goalie, captain must email commitee for approval of said goalie.

 Committee members playing in the playoff game(s) shall not be permitted to vote on the approval of a substitute goaltender.
 Committee members not playing in the playoff game(s) shall be permitted to assist in the search for a substitute goaltender, vote for approval of a substitute goaltender and inform the captain of the approved substitute goaltender.